Chakma people: Etymology

+The ethnonyms Chakma likely derived from the autonym of the Luish speaking peoples like the Kadu who refer to themselves as Sak or Asak.
+According to Thomas Herbert Lewin，Chakma can also be read as Tsakma or Tsak.

 According to Pamela Gutman Chakma derives from the Sanskrit word śaktimāna, which means powerful and great.
 The name was given to the Chakmas by one of the Burmese kings during the Bagan Era.
 Burmese kings hired Chakmas as ministers, advisers, and translators of Buddhist Pali texts.
 As employees of the king, the Chakmas wielded power in the Burmese court that was disproportionate to their number.
 The Burmese people still refer to Chakmas as Sak (သက်) or Thet, which are shortened and corrupted forms of śaktimāna.

 The modern linguistic study suggests that the term "Chakma" originates from two constituent words: "Tsak" and "Ma".
 In this context, "Tsak" is believed to be derived from "Shak" which is associated with the Shakya clan, and "Ma" signifies "man" in Tibeto-Burmese languages.
 The Chakma script shows similarities to Brahmi script suggesting Chakmas may descend from the Shakya lineage.

 History

-Bijak of the Chakmas says that the Chakmas were part of Buddha's Sakya clan.
-They gradually migrated to Arakan and extended their territory to the nearby hills of the Chittagong Hill Tracts.
+Sakya lineage claim

+The association of the Chakmas with Buddhist origins lie in effort to connect the term Chakma to the Śākya clan of the Buddha.
+Chakma-Kormi in 1941 wrote the Rājnāmā (Chronicle of Chakma Kings) in the Bengali language.
+Chakma-Korni claimed the document was written in the 19th century by a pandit named Śaṅkarācārya.
+The document traced the Chakma Chiefs of the Chittagong Hill Tracts back to mythical times such as the Lunar Dynasty among the Indo-Aryan peoples.
+The earliest figures were attested to be semidivine figures of Indian mythology and rulers of the Gangetic plains.
+The document claims a Śākya prince of unknown renown called Abhiratha ruled Kapilavastu.
+His descendants left Kapilavastu and founded a kingdom in Kalpanagar.
+Sudhanya, a descendant is said to have become the contemporary of the Buddha and joined the Sangha.
+Following his son Langaldhana's death, the prime minister Shyamala became King and moved east into the Himalayas.
+His son Champakali was stated to have built a capital on the bank of the Irrawaddy River called Champaknagar.